KARWorkshop/KAR-Gecko-ASM/CT_StarSpawns/README.md

 Star Spawns, some are banned in comp play.
-Only one star code can exist at a time.
+Only one star code can be enabled at a time.

 - No Swerve Star || Stops the swerve star from spawning